R608 2nd Temple Jewish Sources

 This course is an elective for all matriculated students (Jewish Studies and Rabbinic Studies)

 A grasp of the basic content and relationship of 2nd Temple Period Jewish literature is seminal for the Messianic Jewish community to be able to understand the Apostolic Writings from a non-supersessionist theology.
-This course will provide such a grasp and will equip students to use these texts in a responsible and critical manner for the development of Messianic Jewish theology, outreach, halakha, and congregational life in the Messianic Jewish community.
+This course will provide such a grasp and will equip students to use these text in a responsible and critical manner for the development of Messianic Jewish theology, outreach, halakah, and congregational life in the Messianic Jewish community.

 Students must have a computer and high-speed internet access.